kakiyeah/nature-photo--recognize/README.md

 yarn
 yarn expo start --tunnel
 ```
 On iOS: Download the Expo Go app from the App Store.
-Then, use the built-in iOS camera to scan the QR code from your terminal to open the project in Expo Go
+Then, use the built-in iOS camera to scan the QR code from your terminal to open the project in Expo Go.

 ## ⛰ Project Preview